 Three Simple Breathing Techniques for Everyday Life

 LIFE!
 WHAT A WONDERFUL GIFT IT IS!
 Sometimes though it can be tough and leave us feeling exhausted and a little overwhelmed by it all.
-In yoga we use pranayama as a way to create a blissful sense of calm and peace through the body and mind.
+In yoga we use pranayama as a way to create a blissful sense of calm through the body and mind.
 Some of those techniques are as effective as they are simple and can be done anywhere and at any time.
 Here are our top three simple breathing techniques and tips to bring back the bliss.

 As much of a meditation as it is a breathing technique, simple counting can work miracles to help reduce day to day anxiety.
 Start by allowing for a few long, soft breaths making sure the exhale is allowed to freely leave.
 Once you have settled into this pace start to introduce your count but without forcing the breath to change too much.
 To start, just notice the natural rhythm of that breath counting the seconds of each inhale and then each exhale.
 Then, see if you can begin to allow the exhale to last just a second longer than the inhale.
 Allow for that little bit of extra time on your exhale to relax your neck, un-clench your jaw and soften your shoulders.
 Continue to breathe and count for as long as you wish or need to.